1 /*

 68 // it is used as a source to update a NULLABLE_ATOMIC_FLAT field.

-70 // to be compatible in size and alignment with all other flat layouts supported by the value class.
+70 // in size and alignment with all other flat layouts supported by the value class.

 71 //